W1nd55/VisionZip-exp/README.md

 - Python 3.10+
 - PyTorch 2.1.2+
 - Transformers library
-- CUDA-capable GPU (recommended) or CPU with sufficient RAM
+- CUDA-capbale GPU (recommended) or CPU with sufficient RAM
 - ~14 GB VRAM for LLaVA-1.5-7B in float16

 ## Troubleshooting